Quantum traces for $SL_n$-skein algebras: Quantum trace maps, the -version

 Let $\rdtr_\lambda^X$ be the map \eqref{eq-rdtrX-def} with codomain restricted to $\rd{\FG}(\surface,\lambda)$.
 The image is clearly balanced.
 Properties (1) and (2) are obvious from the definition.
-To relate to the classical case, use Theorem~\ref{thm-trX-CS} to replace $\rdtr^X(\al)$ by the right hand side of \eqref{eq.301}, which is equal to $\tTr_\lambda(\al)$, see \cite[Section 2]{CS}. \end{proof}
+To relate to the classical case, use Theorem~\ref{thm-trX-CS} to replace $\rdtr^X(\al)$ by the right-hand side of \eqref{eq.301}, which is equal to $\tTr_\lambda(\al)$, see \cite[Section 2]{CS}. \end{proof}

 A corollary of the proof is the following.

 \begin{corollary} Let $v$ be a small vertex on the boundary of a triangulable surface $\fS$ and $\al$ is stated web diagram.
 Then for any triangulation $\lambda$ of $\fS$ the image $\btr^X_\lambda(\al)$ is homogeneous in $x_{v}$ of degree $ n \la \dd_e(\al), \varpi_i\ra$.
 Here $v$ is the $i$-th small vertex on the boundary edge containing $v$ if we list the boundary small vertices in the positive direction. \end{corollary}